An Approach Built on Principles and Guidelines

 - Structure: Effective boards have strong independent leadership and are of an appropriate size to manage their workloads with appropriate depth and breadth of oversight.
 Where board size permits, the delegation of work to committees is encouraged as an efficient use of resources.

 - Practice: Effective boards establish robust assessment and recruitment practices and provide honest and constructive oversight of management.

 - Culture: Effective boards have a strong culture rooted in fostering respectful relationships among the board and encouraging candour in discussions and independence of thought.
 Furthermore, a strong culture is also evidenced by the relationships a board cultivates with its stakeholders.

 All of our corporate governance efforts are purposeful in supporting and reinforcing these 4 Pillars, with the intent to create, enhance and maintain board and governance effectiveness.

 Download a one-pager on the 4 Pillars (PDF).

 Why We Vote Every Share We Own

 One of our most important rights as investors is the right to vote.
-We ensure that our votes are cast in a manner that is most consistent with our Corporate Governance Principles and Proxy Voting Guidelines and in the best long-term economic interests of company and its shareholders.
+We ensure that our votes are cast in a manner that is most consistent with our Corporate Governance Principles and Proxy Voting Guidelines (PDF) and in the best long-term economic interests of company and its shareholders.